John Paulson: Career

-Subprime Mortgage Crisis
+Subprime mortgage crisis

 Paulson became world-famous in 2007 by shorting the US housing market, as he foresaw the subprime mortgage crisis and bet against mortgage-backed securities by investing in credit default swaps.
 Sometimes referred to as the greatest trade in history, Paulson's firm made a fortune and he earned over $4 billion personally on this trade alone.

-Paulson convinced Goldman Sachs to market risky home loans in Arizona, California, Florida and Nevada as safe investments.
-Together, Paulson and Goldman created the Abacus 2007-AC1 investment vehicle and kept Paulson's bet against the underlying assets from people who purchased it.
-Paulson escaped indictment because his firm maintained that it was always transparent about its view of the mortgages that had been securitized.
-Goldman was sued by the Securities and Exchange Commission and had to reach a settlement for their lies about Abacus.
+Paulson worked with Goldman Sachs to provide liquidity for low-performing home loans in Arizona, California, Florida and Nevada.
+Together, Paulson and Goldman created the Abacus 2007-AC1 investment vehicle and kept Paulson's bet against the underlying assets hidden from people who purchased it.
+Paulson escaped indictment because his firm maintained that it was always transparent about its view of the mortgages that had been securitized and that the assets were not without risk.
+Goldman was sued by the Securities and Exchange Commission and had to reach a settlement for Abacus.
 On July 15, 2010, Goldman settled out of court, agreeing to pay the SEC and investors US$550 million, including $300 million to the U.S. government and $250 million to investors, one of the largest penalties ever paid by a Wall Street firm.